 2 2 3.1K

 Many people have heard of alfalfa sprouts but may not know much about the herb itself.
-But the more you learn about alfalfa’s health benefits, the more you may be tempted to give this modest legume a second look.
-Alfalfa isn’t the “trendiest” herb, but it should definitely be on your radar, because it’s a true “superfood”.
+But the more you learn about alfalfa’s health benefits, the more intigued you may be to give this modest legume a second look.
+Alfalfa isn’t the “trendiest” herb, but it should definitely be on your radar, because it’s a true “superfood.”

 You might remember the popularity of these healthy sprouts in the 1980s when they seemed to be on everyone’s plate, or maybe you associate the name with the vintage television character.
 But the purple and yellow flowering plant has a much longer history than that and has been prized for its agricultural and health benefits for centuries.

-Also known as lucerne, buffalo grass, and Meidcago sativa, alfalfa plants have been used as animal feed since Roman times and are now cultivated in many countries..
-Dairy cows are especially big fans of alfalfa: they are often left to graze in alfalfa fields and consume more alfalfa than any other livestock.
+Also known as lucerne, buffalo grass and Meidcago sativa, alfalfa plants have been used as animal feed since Roman times and are now cultivated in many countries.
+Dairy cows are especially big fans of these plants.
+They often graze in alfalfa fields and consume more alfalfa than any other livestock.

 Although its roots are in Asia, Europe and the United States are the top producers of alfalfa.
 In fact, America produces a whopping 41 percent of the world’s supply!

 The green and white shoots are harvested less than a week after planting, making them a profitable crop.
-Its long roots and soil-improving bacteria are highly valued in the agricultural world.
-Nowadays, all varieties of sprouts are available in grocery stores, farm stands, and even mail-order DIY kits—meaning it’s easier than ever to reap alfalfa’s numerous health benefits
+Its long roots and soil-improving bacteria are highly valuable in the agricultural world.
+Nowadays, all varieties of sprouts are available in grocery stores, farm stands, and even mail-order DIY kits—meaning it’s easier than ever to reap alfalfa’s numerous health benefits.

-Alfalfa has been taken for its medicinal properties for thousands of years.
+People have been taking alfalfa for its medicinal properties for thousands of years.
 The roots were historically used to lower fever, cleanse the digestive system, and even for weight loss.
-Alfalfa roots and leaves were also popular in teas.
+The roots and leaves were also popular in teas.

 Chinese medicine has made use of each part of the plant for over a thousand years.
 In Chinese, its name translates to, “father of all foods.”